bagustris/speech-recognition-course/M2_Speech_Signal_Processing/readme.md

 Note that all modern software packages have routines for efficiently computing the Fast Fourier Transform (FFT), which is an efficient way of computing the discrete Fourier transform.

 The Fourier representation $X_M[k]$ is a complex number that represents both the spectral magnitude (absolute amplitude) and phase of each frame and frequency.
-For feature extraction purposes, we do not use the phase information so only consider the magnitude $\vert X_m[k] \vert$.
+For feature extraction purposes, we do not use the phase information, so we only consider the magnitude $\vert X_m[k] \vert$.

-A spectrogram shows a 2D plot log-magnitude (or log-power) of the result of short-time Fourier analysis of a speech signal.
+A spectrogram shows a 2D plot log magnitude (or log power) of the result of a short-time Fourier analysis of a speech signal.
 The horizontal axis shows the frame index (in 10 ms units), and the vertical axis shows the frequency axis from 0 Hz up to the Nyquist frequency with one-half of the sampling rate.
 For example, the spectrogram of the original waveform "speech recognition is cool stuff" is shown here.
-In the spectrogram, high energy regions are shown in orange and red.
+In the spectrogram, high-energy regions are shown in orange and red.

 ## Mel filtering